The denominators of power sums of arithmetic progressions: Abstract

 \section{Abstract}

 In a recent paper the authors studied the denominators of polynomials that represent power sums by Bernoulli's formula.
 Here we extend our results to power sums of arithmetic progressions.
 In particular, we obtain a simple explicit criterion for integrality of the coefficients of these polynomials.
-As applications, we obtain new results on the sequence of the denominators of the Bernoulli polynomials.
+As applications, we obtain new results on the sequence of denominators of the Bernoulli polynomials.
+A consequence is that certain quotients of successive denominators are infinitely often integers, which we characterize.